nginx/njs-acme/README.md

 ## Build Your Own Flows

-If the reference impelementation does not meet your needs, then you can build your own flows using this project as a library of convenience functions.
+If the reference implementation does not meet your needs, then you can build your own flows using this project as a library of convenience functions.

 The `clientAutoMode` exported function is a reference implementation of the `js_content` handler.